zerbio2002/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 16: chown --from=guillaume betty hello, script changes the owner of the file hello to betty only if it is owned by the user guillaume.

+Task 17: telnet towel.blinkenlights.nl will play starwar from terminal using telnet programm.